codERSunny812/Stellar-connect/README.md

 # Stellar connect

-Stellar connect is a feature-rich social networking platform designed to connect professionals and facilitate networking opportunities.
+Stellar Connect is a feature-rich social networking platform designed to connect professionals and facilitate networking opportunities.
 With its intuitive interface and robust features, users can effortlessly engage with their professional community

 # 📦 Tech Stack